ORCID/ORCID-Source/DEVSETUP.md

-    psql -c "CREATE USER orcidro WITH PASSWORD 'orcidro';" psql -c "GRANT CONNECT ON DATABASE orcid to orcidro;" psql -d postgres -c "GRANT SELECT ON ALL TABLES IN SCHEMA public to orcidro;"
+    psql -c "CREATE USER orcidro WITH PASSWORD 'orcidro';" psql -c "GRANT CONNECT ON DATABASE orcid to orcidro;" psql -d orcid -c "GRANT SELECT ON ALL TABLES IN SCHEMA public to orcidro;"
     ```

 * Exit postgres user prompt